 Where to stay

-A leisurely stroll though the beautiful and sheltered streets in Shanghai’s Former French Concession introduce to you both historical and architectural interests of the area.
-The abundant plane trees and the old buildings with architecture of varying styles and periods distract your attention from the heat.
-Stay a night in one of the old villas in Shanghai’s Former French Concession is also a unique way to explore the area as well as the night scene.
+A stroll through the beautiful and sheltered streets in Shanghai’s Former French Concession introduces to you both the historical and architectural interests of the area.
+The abundant plane trees and the old buildings with the architecture of varying styles and periods distract your attention from the heat.
+Stay a night in one of the old villas in Shanghai’s Former French Concession is also a unique way to explore Shanghai and experience its vivid nightlife.

 Kevin’s Old House

-Kevin’s Old House is set among a variety of popular eateries and is within a 10-minute walk of Changshu Road (常熟路)Metro Station.
-It is a four-storey French Concession villa built in 1927 and has a friendly English-speaking owner.
-There are six spacious suites spread throughout the house, featuring wooden floorboards, traditional Chinese furniture, as well as fridges, air condition and international channels.
+Kevin’s Old House is among popular eateries and within a 10-minute walk of Changshu Road (常熟路)Metro Station.
+It is a four-story French Concession villa built-in 1927.
+Its suites spread throughout the house, featuring wooden floorboards, traditional Chinese furniture, fridges, air condition, and international channels.

-This B&B has five double rooms in a townhouse built in 1930s.
+This B&B is a townhouse built in the 1930s.
 Some rooms are not so spacious but decorated with luxury style.
-It provides a comfortable atmosphere with some classic elements such as the wood-stripped floorboards.
-Besides, the loft room has a private rooftop terrace attached to.
-Quintet BnB is near the area’s popular clubs and pubs, and Paramount is a 20-minute stroll away.
+It provides a comfortable atmosphere with some classic elements, such as the wood-stripped floorboards.
+Besides, the loft room has a private rooftop terrace attached to it.
+Quintet BnB is near the area’s clubs and pubs.

 This historic mansion was the former residence of notorious gangsters.
-It’s features with antiques, dark and waxed wood and high ceilings.
-Some balcony rooms have views over the Russian Orthodox church.
-There are also honeymoon suites available.
+Some of its balcony rooms have views over the Russian Orthodox church.
 Mansion Hotel Shanghai is close to South Shaanxi Road (陕西南路) Metro Station, making it easy to travel around Shanghai.
-The hotel is also near the area’s well-known clubs and pubs.
+It is one of the historic hotels in Shanghai.